GrosserB/omnichannel-strategy-analysis/README.md

         pip install git+https://github.com/GrosserB/omnichannel-strategy-analysis.git

-After installation, the main notebook from the notebooks folder can be openend and used.
-Additionally, this package and its individual functions in your own projects by simply importing it like any other python package.
-To keep your your python environments clean, you can create a new local environment before installation (requires pyenv) and install the package (all necessary dependencies should be imported on installation).
+After installation, the main notebook from the notebooks folder can be opened and used.
+Additionally, this package and its individual functions can be used in your own projects by simply importing it like any other python package.
+To keep your python environments clean, you can create a new local environment before installation (requires pyenv) and install the package (all necessary dependencies should be imported on installation):

         pyenv virtualenv ‘your-environment-name'